 - And send a signal from the signal generator so the meter on both units will show around 0dBu.
 If this level isn’t possible from Your audio interface, it can be lower, but ideally should be between -3 and 0 dBu due to the resolution restrictions.

-- Both meters should should exactly the same value – if the values are different:
+- Both meters should show exactly the same value – if the values are different: